wp-plugins/financial-mathematics/readme.txt

 == Installation ==

-1. Download, unzip and upload to your WordPress plugins directory
+1. Download, unzip and upload to your WordPress plugins directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Make sure your host has PEAR packages installed (Validate, HTML_Quickform2, HTML_Table).
-1. Add the shortcode [fin-math] to a page (not a post)
+1. Add the shortcode [fin-math] to a page (not a post).
+1. Ensure the page can be read with http (as Mathjax won't word with https).

 == Frequently Asked Questions ==

 = Where is the plugin running? =

-It's running on Wordpress 3.8 at [Financial mathematics](https://php-treaties.rhcloud.com/wordpress/ "Financial mathematics")
+It's running on Wordpress 4.0 at [Financial mathematics](https://php-treaties.rhcloud.com/wordpress/ "Financial mathematics")

 = How do I run the unit tests? =